Texas Tech University

 Bio

 Dr. Miranda Reiter, CFP® began her career in the financial services industry in 2003 and has worked as a financial planner and banker at several Fortune 500 firms before her academic career.
 She created a financial planning firm in 2013, She & Money Financial Planning.
-Her financial advice has been quoted in popular media outlets such as The BBC, US News, USA Today, and Forbes.
+Her financial advice has been quoted in popular media outlets such as the BBC, US News, USA Today, and Forbes.
 In addition to her career in financial services, Dr. Reiter has taught at several educational institutions in the U.S., France, and the Ivory Coast.

 In 2023, Dr. Reiter published a personal finance audiobook, Six Steps to Manage Your Money, published by Audible/Great Courses.
 She is also the author of academic articles published in journals such as the Journal of Consumer Affairs, Family and Consumer Sciences Research Journal, Journal of Financial Planning, Journal of Financial Therapy, Financial Planning Review, Journal of Financial Counseling and Planning, and Journal of Family and Economic Issues.